rackerlabs/deproxy/docs/howItWorks.rst

 If our goal is to test the behavior of the proxy and the modifications it makes to requests, responses, or both, then we have to keep track of more information.
 Not only that, we need to distinguish between two Request/Response exchanges.
-We can create a DeproxyEndpoint_ to represent the server, and make requests to the proxy using the makeRequest_ method.
+We can create an Endpoint_ to represent the server, and make requests to the proxy using the makeRequest_ method.
 When the endpoint receives a request from the proxy, it will return a response.
 We say that it "handles" the request.
 Both the request the endpoint